The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 - Bedsores: Pressure sores from neglect

-- Medication Errors: Sudden health changes from incorrect doses
+- Medication Errors: Sudden health complications from incorrect doses

 - Poor Hygiene: Dirty clothing, unwashed hair, strong odor